filecoin-project/specs/zigzag-porep.md

 The following additional public parameters are required:

-- `TAPER` : Float: Fraction of each layer's challenges by which to reduce next-lowest layer's challenge count.
+- `TAPER` : `Float`: Fraction of each layer's challenges by which to reduce next-lowest layer's challenge count.
-- `TAPER_LAYERS`: uint: Number of layers
+- `TAPER_LAYERS`: `uint`: Number of layers
   `Data` is a byte array initialized to the content of __*unsealed sector*__ and will be mutated in-place by the replication process.

 ### Hash Functions